sdss/datamodel/data/md/BOSS_SPECTRO_REDUX/RUN2D/PLATEp/coadd/MJD/spSpec.md

 ## HDU0: PRIMARY
-    *Summary of the contents of this HDU*
+*Description of the contents of this HDU*

 #### HDU Type: IMAGE
 #### HDU Size:  0 bytes